librity/weekendrt/README.md

   <img src=".github/bitmap_hexdump.png" />
 </p>

-My implementation of it is extremely crummy and doesn't handle compression.
+My bitmap implementation is very lousy and doesn't handle compression.
 This makes for 1080p files that are over 5 mb big.
 I transformed all the pictures in the gallery to `.png` so this README would load faster,